fluxcd/flux2/docs/release/packages.md

-# Flux shared packages release spec
+# Flux shared package releases

 The Go packages in [github.com/fluxcd/pkg](https://github.com/fluxcd/pkg) are dedicated Go modules, each module has its own set of dependencies and release cycle.

-These packages are primary meant for internal use in Flux controllers and for projects which integrate and/or extend Flux.
+These packages are primarily meant for internal use in Flux controllers and for projects which integrate and/or extend Flux.

 ## Release versioning